edisplay/RCB_TA_notes/week-3-intro-js-hangman-dom/lesson-plan-3.3.md

 var joan = {
 	'Real Name': 'Jehanne la Pucelle',
 	'Grew Up Where': 'Domremy, a village in northeastern France', 'known for': 'Peasant girl, daughter of a farmer, who rose to become Commander of the French army.
 She led the charge against England.
-Strategized brilliant military strategies.', 'scars': 'Took an arrow to the shoulder and a crossbow bolt to the thigh while trying to liberate Paris.', 'symbolism': 'stands for French unity and nationalism' };
+Spearheaded brilliant military strategies.', 'scars': 'Took an arrow to the shoulder and a crossbow bolt to the thigh while liberating Paris.', 'symbolism': 'stands for French unity and nationalism' };
 ```